 Live Dealer Blackjack with Surrender after Splitting and Hitting

-- The dealer draws to soft totals of 17.
+- The dealer hits soft 17.

 - Doubling is allowed on any two-card total.

-- Doubling is possible after splits.
+- Doubling after splits is permitted.

-- When players split aces, each ace receives only one card and the split hands then stand.
+- When players split aces, each ace receives only one card, and the split hands then stand.